nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 1. Execute step 2 if currently connected outbound peers less than `ANCHOR_PEERS`, otherwise execute step 3.
 2. Choose an "anchor peer":
-    1. Choice recent connected outbound peers from peer store(can select by `LastConnectedAt` field of peer info).
+    1. Choose recently connected outbound peers from peer store(can select by `LastConnectedAt` field of peer info).
     2. Execute step 3 if `recent_peers` is empty; otherwise, we find the highest peer from `recent_peers` and return it as the new outbound peer.
 3. Randomly pick peer info from peer store which must have a higher score than `TRY_SCORE` and have different `network group` with all currently connected outbound peers, return it as the new outbound peer if we can find one.
 4. Randomly pick peer info from boot nodes.